 The CCT review was mandated by the Affirmation of Commitments between ICANN and the US Department of Commerce (terminated in January 2017), and was later incorporated in the new ICANN bylaws (in force since October 2016, following the finalisation of the IANA stewardship transition process).
 ICANN has committed to conducting a regular review of how the New gTLD Program has impacted competition, consumer choice, and consumer trust.
 The CCT review has two main goals: Determine the extent to which the introduction of new gTLDs has promoted competition, consumer choice, and consumer trust in the DNS; Assess the effectiveness of the application and evaluation processes, and of the safeguards put in place to mitigate issues.

-In late 2015, a Competition, Consumer Trust, and Consumer Choice Review Team was formed, with the aim to assess the effectiveness of the application and evaluation process, and the effectiveness of safeguards put in place to mitigate issues in the New gTLD Program.
+In late 2015, a Competition, Consumer Trust, and Consumer Choice (CCT) Review Team (CCTRT) was formed, with the aim to assess the effectiveness of the application and evaluation process, and the effectiveness of safeguards put in place to mitigate issues in the New gTLD Program.
 Three sub-teams are currently focused on:

 In order to help informing the CCT Review Team's assessment, ICANN collaborated with the community to generate reports on the following topics: